edysfy/Group_website/sprints.md

   - Unable to share videos.
   - Unable to share screens.
   - The video chat is very basic in comparison to teams.

+  As you can see the combination of Teams and Discord, resembles ying and yang.
+The advantages of Discord compensated for the disadvantages of Teams and vice versa.

 ### Workflow strategy